 You Want to Buy an RV Across the Country

-When you factor in the hours spent driving both ways, food during the trip, and many other expenses, an RV transporter can be appealing.
+When you factor in the hours spent driving both ways, food during the trip, and many other expenses, RV transport can be appealing.
 The transporter will deliver your vehicle right to your front door for a fee.

 You Had to Fly Home for Unexpected Illness or Emergency